National Schools Programme: get involved as a teacher or parent

-Support from RIBA staff is provided throughout the duration of these partnerships and all of our Architecture Ambassadors are given training before visiting the school.
-There is also an opportunity for Architecture Ambassadors and teachers to meet and plan their project in advance of any sessions with children.
+RIBA Learning staff offer support throughout the duration of partnerships and our Architecture Ambassadors are given training before visiting the school.
+In most instances Architecture Ambassadors and teachers meet and plan their project in advance of any sessions with children.

-If you teach children over the age of 16 who are particularly interested in architecture, design and the built environment, you can encourage them to join our Young People’s Forum for those aged 16-24.
+If you teach children over the age of 16 who are particularly interested in architecture, design and the built environment, you can encourage them to join our Young People’s Forum (for ages 16 to 24).